About Me - Alison Moore

 I began riding at the age of four at a local stable that was located just one mile down the road from my home.
 It was here that my love for horses was born!

-I spent several years riding a variety of different ponies and horses before my parents were kind enough to buy me my first horse: "Fly Away Champ" - a black 15.2hh, AQHA gelding.
+Around my eleventh birthday, my parents were kind enough to buy me my first horse: "Fly Away Champ" - a black 15.2hh, AQHA gelding.

 Under Jill's tutelage, I qualified for the High Junior/Amateur Division at the Royal Agricultural Winter Fair in my first full year competing at 1.40m.

 During my time at Juniper Farms, I was able to develop and compete with my various horses (Luka, Platoon II, Chakotay, Leobalia and Gloria) from the Low Junior/Amateur Division up to the Rising Star and Modified Grand Prix's.

 Highlights included being selected as the junior representive for Canada at the 'Copa Caracas' held in Caracas, Venezuela (1995) and a memeber of the 1996 Ontario Young Riders Team held at Temple Farms (Chicago).

 With more than one million dollars in lifetime earnings, Chianto finally retired from competition at the age of 20.

 Chianto got to enjoy his years in retirement living with John Pearce at his home farm in California.

 While not competing in the Grand Prix myself, I have been enjoying breeding and developing the next-generation of sport horses.